Generic selectors

 Sugar – Part 3

-If you are reading this, chances are you already went through parts one and two of our sugar series.
-If not, I highly recommend you to do so, because you might have missed some important information about how sugar might be undermining your health.
 In this final section, we will talk about sugar addiction, the traps we fall into over and over, and finally, how to escape this dangerous spiral for good.

 Sugar is highly addictive.
 In part one we mentioned that eating sugar usually makes us crave even more of it.
 Here is why: our bodies produce dopamine, a neurotransmitter that controls feelings of pleasure and reward.
 It is a chemical messenger in our brain and it is released in response to the consumption of sugar, caffeine, or even narcotics, but also as a reaction to a human contact (hugging a loved one, being intimate with your partner).
 The dopamine reaction from eating sugar sends a signal to your brain that encourages you to eat more in order to get more of that pleasurable feeling.
 As a result of this biochemical process, you grab another cookie, or in a better case, another banana.
 When only naturally sweet foods were available, it was not as easy for us to overeat and overstimulate our bodies.
 Today, we are flooded with sugar packed foods everywhere we go, and they are carefully CREATED for us to crave and buy more of them.

 The processed foods available in our grocery stores are packed with hidden sugar.
 It is in nearly every item on the shelf, even foods you would never expect it to be in, like bread, pasta sauces, ketchup, or salad dressings.
 Even if you avoid obvious sources of sugar like candy, chocolate, and sweet pastries, you might be consuming more sugar than you think.
 How is that possible?
 Why do manufacturers add so much sugar into everything?
 People who manufacture your food are well aware of the effect sugar has on the human brain.
 Scientists are constantly working on more ways to trigger our cravings and make us come back for more.
 For example, notice that there is sodium (as in salt) present in soda.
 Sodium is known for increasing thirst, making you drink more and more.
 Eating salted potato chips or nuts always makes you drink more, right?
 That is sodium doing its job, and people who create our food know this.
 Adding sodium to a drink that is also very high in sugar makes you not just want more, but also NEED more.
-One can of soda contains about 10 teaspoons of sugar, and as for sodium, you can get anywhere from 12 milligrams per can (regular coke) to 50 milligrams (orange soda) in just 12 ounces,which is way too much for the body to handle at once!
+One can of soda contains about 10 teaspoons of sugar, and as for sodium, you can get anywhere from 12 milligrams per can (regular coke) to 50 milligrams (orange soda) in just 12 ounces, which is way too much for the body to handle at once!

 When our bodies are depleted of nutrients due to overconsumption of bad (processed) carbohydrates, it leads to chronic stress in the body which deprives us of the vitality and health we want to be living in.
 Constantly high or low blood glucose also creates a lot of stress for the body.
 As a response to stress, our body starts producing cortisol, known as the stress hormone.
 Some cortisol in the body during the day is perfectly normal.
 The highest levels of cortisol are in the morning, when we wake up; it makes us take action.
 Cortisol production slows down near the end of the day, so we are ready to relax and slowly prepare ourselves for a good nights sleep.
 When we are constantly stressed, cortisol production gets out of balance.
 Our body knows something is not in order and this loss of balance brings on a cascade of health problems.
 Hormonal imbalances are connected to each other, so having one hormone out of balance usually leads to another problem somewhere else in the body.
 These issues might not seem connected at first (what do fertility problems have to do with eating sweet breakfast cereal?), but it is a vicious cycle of blood glucose levels and hormonal responses.
 It is more than obvious that if we want to take back control, we need to break free from sugar addiction and excess consumption.